michal-niedzwiedzki/php-testing/README.md

 **Objective:** introduce "write tests first" approach.

 A geometric transformation called scaling needs to be added to class `Triangle`.
-When method `scale($factor)` is called a new instance of `Triangle` should be returned with each of its sides multiplied by $factor.
+When method `scale($factor)` is called a new instance of `Triangle` should be returned with each of its sides multiplied by `$factor`.

 Write unit test for method `scale` first and run them.
 Expect failures because of missing method.
 Then implement missing method using failing test as a specification.
 Resist temptation to change the test